avaneev/biteopt/README.md

 independent populations, and they can be used by the solution generators.

-After each objective function evaluation, the highest-cost previous solution is replaced using the upper bound cost constraint.
+After each objective function evaluation, the highest-cost previous solution is replaced, if new solution's cost meets the upper bound cost constraint.

 ### Solution Generators ###